yugabyte/yugabyte-db/docs/content/latest/yedis/develop/client-drivers/yedis/csharp.md

-## Pre-requisites
+## Prerequisites

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the Redis shell.
-If not, please follow these steps in the [quick start guide](../../../quick-start/test-redis/).
+- installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
+If not, please follow these steps in the [quick start guide](../../../quick-start).
 - installed Visual Studio

 ## Writing a HelloWorld C# app